 Top Takeaways from Sara Blakely’s SPANX Story

-Ultimately, Blakely found a problem that wasn’t addressed in her industry and owned it from top to bottom.
-In doing so, she created a billion-dollar company in just 14 years and set an example that many women entrepreneurs have followed since.
+Ultimately, the SPANX founder’s story is about finding a problem in your industry, addressing it, and owning it from top to bottom.
+In doing so, Blakely created a billion-dollar company in just 14 years and set an example that many women entrepreneurs have followed since.